 Over 100 clients are served each week as a result of Music Heals funding.

-Diagnoses vary greatly but include: Autism Spectrum Disorder, Cerebral Palsy, Fetal Alcohol Syndrome, Down Syndrome, Global Developmental Delay, Acquired Brain Injury, and some very rare genetic disorders as well as duel diagnoses
+Clients’ diagnoses vary greatly but may include: Autism Spectrum Disorder, Cerebral Palsy, Fetal Alcohol Syndrome, Down Syndrome, Global Developmental Delay, Acquired Brain Injury, some very rare genetic disorders, dementia, and duel diagnoses as well.